 Met Office launches new suite of water supply models

-The water supply models provide detailed weather dependent leakage, demand, burst and turbidity data.
+The Industry services provide detailed weather dependent leakage, demand, burst and turbidity data.

 Water demand, leakage, burst, seasonal night usage and turbidity have historically been difficult to quantify or forecast accurately across water company networks and resource zones, with a large weather dependency in all elements.
 Understanding this weather dependency enables accurate modelling and reporting of these components.